Norway Travel Information

 GMT +1 (GMT +2, Apr - Oct)

 Electrical current is 230 volts, 50Hz.
 Round two-pin plugs are in use.

-Norwegian is the official language, but English is widely understood.
+Norwegian and Sami are the official languages, but English is widely understood.

 There are no real health risks associated with travel to Norway and the standard of healthcare is high throughout the country.
 A reciprocal agreement exists between the UK and Norway under which British nationals are covered for emergency treatment while visiting Norway as long as they hold a European Health Insurance Card (EHIC).
 Travellers should ensure that they have adequate travel and medical insurance.